Icybee/module-users/README.md

 ### Determine a user ownership

-The method `has_ownership()` determines if a user is the owner of a record.
-Beware, _ownership_ doesn't mean _permission_ !
-A user can be the owner of a record without having the permission to delete it.
+The method `has_ownership()` determines if a user has ownership of a resource.
+Beware, _ownership_ does not mean _permission_!
+A user may own a resource and lack the permission to delete it.

 The following example demonstrates how to verify if a user is the owner of a node.